Hanns Eisler

-Hanns Eisler (6 July 1898 – 6 September 1962) was an Austrian composer (his father was Austrian, and Eisler fought in a Hungarian regiment in World War I).
+Hanns Eisler (6 July 1898 – 6 September 1962) was a German-Austrian composer.
 He is best known for composing the national anthem of East Germany, for his long artistic association with Bertolt Brecht, and for the scores he wrote for films.
 The Hochschule für Musik Hanns Eisler Berlin is named after him.

 Family background

-Johannes Eisler was born in Leipzig in Saxony, the son of Rudolf Eisler, a professor of philosophy, and Marie Ida Fischer.
-His father was an atheist of Jewish origin and his mother was Lutheran.
+Johannes Eisler was born in Leipzig in Saxony, the third child of Rudolf Eisler, a professor of philosophy, and Marie Ida Fischer.
+His father was an atheist of Jewish descent and his mother was Lutheran of Swabian descent.
 In 1901, the family moved to Vienna.
-His brother, Gerhart, was a Communist journalist, and his sister, Elfriede, was a leader of the Communist Party of Germany in the mid-1920s.
-After emigrating to America, she turned into an anti-Stalinist, writing books against her former political affiliation, and even testifying against her brothers before the House Un-American Activities Committee.
+His older brother Gerhart was a Communist journalist, and his older sister Elfriede was a leader of the Communist Party of Germany in the 1920s.
+After emigrating to North America, she turned into an anti-Stalinist, his sister testified against him and his brother before the House Un-American Activities Committee.

-At age 14 Eisler joined a socialist youth group.